Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 If you are a resident of Norway, you must also settle all earnings from abroad in Norway.
 In practice, this means that you have to pay tax on all your Norwegian and foreign earnings in Norway, but you can deduct taxes you paid abroad.
 Check if you are a resident of Norway here: tax-residency

-Profits from trading currencies and cryptocurrencies if you have withdrawn a given currency or cryptocurrency
+Profits from trading currencies and NOKyptocurrencies if you have withdrawn a given currency or NOKyptocurrency

-In the case of trading in currencies and cryptocurrencies, only foreign exchange gains or losses in a given year should be settled.
-The value of currencies and cryptocurrencies on foreign accounts should be entered at the exchange rate as of January 1 of the year following the accounting year.
-It does not matter whether it is a currency or a cryptocurrency, the reference is always the Norwegian Krone.
+In the case of trading in currencies and NOKyptocurrencies, only foreign exchange gains or losses in a given year should be settled.
+The value of currencies and NOKyptocurrencies on foreign accounts should be entered at the exchange rate on January 1 of the year following the settlement year.
+It doesn't matter whether it is currency or NOKyptocurrency, the reference is always Norwegian Krone.
 Let's take the example of Bitcoin BTC and several transactions we made during the year:

 The example is intended to be descriptive, so it is divided into equal parts and only one purchase transaction.
 In the case of a larger number of transactions, the FIFO model is used.
 This means that we first calculate the difference between sales and purchases on the currencies purchased at the earliest.
 Coming back to the example:

-5. This fact creates wealth: 150 kr, the previous investment of 000 kr reduced the value of the property in the Norwegian account, which banks automatically record in the declaration
+- This fact gives rise to the following assets: 150 000 NOK, an earlier investment of NOK 100 decreased the value of the property in the Norwegian account, which banks automatically note in the declaration

 Finally, the following is included in the settlement:

-• Total profit from currency exchange: 75 kr
+- Total profit from currency exchange: NOK 75

 Additionally, if we have an account in Poland or abroad and cash in a given currency, it should also be entered in the settlement.
 We enter the values in assets according to the exchange rate from January 1 of the following settlement year.
-This applies to both currency and cryptocurrency wallets.
-This increases the estate, resulting in a possible estate tax (over 1,7 million kroner estate is taxed in Norway)
+This applies to both currency and NOKyptocurrency wallets.
+This increases the estate, resulting in possible wealth tax (over 1,7 million kroner wealth is taxed in Norway)

 Stock gains – if you received a dividend or profit from the exercise of shares